Tuition and Fees for 2016-2017

 Tuition and fees are subject to BMCC Board of Education policy and may be changed at any time.
 Please refer to our Website, www.bluecc.edu, or call the college at 541-278-5759 to obtain current rates.

 Students are considered to be full-time when they are enrolled for 12 credit hours or more.

-In-State Residents: For tuition purposes, Oregon residents and residents of California, Idaho, Montana, Nevada, and Washington are charged at the in-state resident rate of $94.00 for each credit hour, beginning with the summer term of the 2015-16 academic year.
+For tuition purposes, Oregon residents and residents of California, Idaho, Montana, Nevada, and Washington are charged at the in-state resident rate of $96.00 for each credit hour, beginning with the summer term of the 2016-17 academic year

-Out-of-State Residents: The tuition rate for out-of-state students (other than the states listed above) is $282.00 for each credit hour, beginning with the summer term of the 2015-16 academic year.
+The tuition rate for out-of-state students (other than the states listed above) is $288.00 for each credit hour, beginning with the summer term of the 2016-17 academic year.

-International Students: The tuition rate for international students is $282.00 for each credit hour, beginning with the summer term of the 2015-16 academic year.
+The tuition rate for international students is $288.00 for each credit hour, beginning with the summer term of the 2016-17 academic year.

-Senior Citizens: The tuition rate for a resident who is sixty-two years of age or older is fifty percent of the regular tuition rate for credit classes.
+The tuition rate for a resident who is sixty-five years of age or older is fifty percent of the regular tuition rate for credit classes.
 Fees for credit classes are at the full rates listed in the quarterly Schedule of Classes on the BMCC website.
 Seniors who elect to audit credit classes will not be charged tuition; only applicable fees will be charged.